Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Tremor occurs with slowness or stiffness

-• Walking becomes shuffling or unstable
+• Walking becomes shuffling, slow, or unstable

-• There are falls or freezing episodes
+• There are falls, near-falls, or freezing episodes

-• Symptoms are mostly one-sided
+• Symptoms are mainly one-sided

-• There are memory, sleep, mood, or behavior changes
+• There are sleep, mood, memory, or behavior changes

-• There are medication side-effect concerns
+• There are concerns about medication side effects

-• The diagnosis is unclear
+• The diagnosis remains unclear

 When to Seek Urgent Care

-• Speech trouble
+• Speech difficulty

 • Confusion